theargeiphontes/character-manager/README.md

 * I want to be able to go to a url on the server, find a character.
   * ~~if i cannot find a character, the system will 404~~
   * if i find a character, it will populate the stats for that character
+* I want to be able to go to any url and find a character
+  * if i can't find a character, 404
 * I want to be able to edit a character
 * I want to be able to save a character's edits